Decision-making sessions

 In four hours participants achieved the workshop’s main objectives.

-- Learn about streetscapes that restore ecosystem services such as clean air, water, and soil, to improve pedestrian health.
+• Learn about streetscapes that restore ecosystem services such as clean air, water, and soil, to improve pedestrian health.

-- Understand and describe everyday obstacles slower groups such as children and the elderly face in a neighborhood street network.
+• Understand and describe everyday obstacles slower groups such as children and the elderly face in a neighborhood street network.

-- Determine environmental threats and risks for pedestrian health mainly of slower groups.
+• Determine environmental threats and risks for pedestrian health mainly of slower groups.

-- Apply streetscape strategies that increase walkability and biodiversity by reducing stormwater runoff and urban heat.
+• Apply streetscape strategies that increase walkability and biodiversity by reducing stormwater runoff and urban heat.

-- Coordinate actions that develop and manage a healthy green pedestrian plan.
+• Coordinate actions that develop and manage a healthy green pedestrian plan.

-At 8 am UrbanCare tables were ready!
+At 8 am UrbanCare tables are ready!

-Two input lectures kickstarted the event!
+Input lectures kickstart the event!

-Action started!
+Action starts!

 I_ Gap Finder